 Already a Trained Instructor?

-'FREE BOOKLET' & we will email you the PDF version free of charge
+& message the subject 'FREE BOOKLET' & we will send to you the PDF version free of charge

 When you play the video (above left) you will see the right side bend of his spine with the elevation of the left shoulder blade.
 Although not easy to see, his neck is side bent to the left in order to bring his vision more level.
 This is an extremely hazardous way of carrying for the musculoskeletal system, increasing the likelihood for chronic musculoskeletal disorders (MSDs) including neck (cervical) and lower back (lumbar) disc herniation and prolapse.
 Our specialist Courses prepare attendees to use real life videos of their employees performing hazardous manual handling practices filmed in their settings.
 When using videos in the classroom (as covered by Gareth during this video), you must mention the following: